Safe Four-Wheeling: Key Spotting Principles

 Finally, you should be aware that spotting is a huge responsibility.
 After all, you’ll be partly responsible for a custom vehicle, most likely one with plenty of mods that run into thousands of dollars.
 You don’t want to be responsible for the vehicle’s damage or injury to the driver.
 Although it’s mentally challenging, spotting can also be rewarding.

 At Dixie 4 Wheel Drive, we appreciate all the hard work that off-roaders and drivers put in.
-After your off-roading adventure, don’t forget to bring your rig to our auto shop in St. George where we can give it the best service and repair job in Utah.
+After your safe four-wheeling adventure, don’t forget to bring your rig to our auto shop in St. George where we can give it the best service and repair job in Utah.

 St. George Jeepers Trail Ride